vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *sā sā sarveśvarīdevīsa sa sarvo maheśvara ḥ * //31//

-In this world, says Amṛ tānanda, everything that is active is energy.
+In this world, says Amṛtānanda, everything that is active is energy.

 And all energy is the Goddess, the universal sovereign, mistress of all